kubvernor/simpler-orion-proxy/README.md

 ## Introduction

-Orion Proxy is a high performance and memeory safe implementation of popular [Envoy Proxy](https://www.envoyproxy.io/).
+Orion Proxy is a high performance and memory safe implementation of popular [Envoy Proxy](https://www.envoyproxy.io/).
 Orion Proxy is implemented in Rust using high-quality open source components.

 ### Key features

 **Memory Safety**

-Rust programming language allows to avoid a whole lot of bugs related to memory memory management and data racess making Orion Proxy a very robust and secure application.
+Rust programming language allows to avoid a whole lot of bugs related to memory management and data races making Orion Proxy a very robust and secure application.

 **Performance**

 Orion Proxy offers 2x-4x better throughput and latency than Envoy Proxy.
-Refer to [Performance](docs/performance/performance.md) to see performance figures and how tested Orion Proxy for more details.
+Refer to [Performance](docs/performance/performance.md) to see performance figures and for more details how we tested Orion Proxy .

 **Compatibility**